IzabellaLopes/checkup-dublin/README.md

 ### Imagery

-The website features a captivating array of imagery sourced from iStock, Pexels, Lexica, and Unsplash, offering a diverse selection of high-quality visuals.
+The website features a captivating array of imagery sourced from iStock, Lexica, and Unsplash, offering a diverse selection of high-quality visuals.
 To honor the sources of these remarkable images, proper credits have been given in the dedicated [credits](#Credits) section.

 ## Features